Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 Resources and time spent on a detailed analysis and elaboration of production operations lead to a slowdown in the manufacturer's response to market changes.
 Your processes (and production, as a result) risk becoming obsolete before you optimize everything and put it on the shelves.

 Therefore, the value of multifunctional professionals with many skills, high learning ability, and independence is increasing.
-Such people, of course, are not able to super-optimize their work, but they can quickly bend it in any direction, no matter where the market wind blow.
+Such people, of course, are not able to super-optimize their work, but they can quickly bend it in any direction, no matter where the market wind blows.

 With the explosive development of AI, this trend should become even more noticeable, as the focus of work will shift not from optimizing operations to optimizing processes but from optimizing processes to optimizing ideas when the "average" worker will need to change not the company's processes but the product ideas.